Military object found in Polish forest was Russian missile - media | Law-Order

 Military object found in Polish forest was Russian missile - media

+A military object found in a Polish forest in April was a Russian KH-55 missile, two Polish media outlets reported on Wednesday.
+Poland has been on alert for possible spillover of weaponry from the war in neighbouring Ukraine, especially since two people were killed near the border last November by what Warsaw concluded was a misfired Ukrainian air defence missile.

-The military object found in a Polish forest in April was a Russian CH-55 missile, Polish private media outlets RMF FM and Polsat News reported on Wednesday, citing unnamed sources.
+A military object found in a Polish forest in April was a Russian KH-55 missile, two Polish media outlets reported on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)